AnyChart/docs.anychart.com/Gantt_Chart/Quick_Start.md

 ```
 ###3.
 Prepare your Data

 Gantt Chart provides quite a few opportunities to work with data (such as setting tree like hierarchy with parent/child division), thus it requires preparing data before usage.
+Raw data set for Gantt chart may look like this:

 ```
-function getData() {
-  return [
+ var rawData = [
   {
     "name": "Activities",
     "actualStart": Date.UTC(2007, 0, 25),